KKR raises bid price for Hitachi Kokusai, extends tender offer period

-TOKYO (Reuters) - U.S. buyout fund KKR & Co LP has raised its offer price for Japan’s Hitachi Kokusai Electric Inc to 3,132 yen a share from 2,900 yen, its second increase, according to a statement issued by Hitachi Kokusai on Friday.
+TOKYO, Nov 24 (Reuters) - U.S. buyout fund KKR & Co has raised its offer price for Hitachi Kokusai Electric Inc to 3,132 yen a share from 2,900 yen, its second increase, according to a statement issued by Hitachi Kokusai.

 KKR also extended the deadline for the tender offer - originally Friday - to Dec.
 8.